Theatre of Nations: Selected productions

 Lepage's Hamlet | Collage, for the most part a one-man show, brought mixed reviews on its 2014 run in Moscow.
-It was praised for its technical brilliance and visual splendour, but theThe Moscow Times reviewer was left unimpressed by the performance.
+It was praised for its technical brilliance and visual splendour, but The Moscow Times reviewer was left unimpressed by the performance.
 The show subsequently toured abroad, including to Singapore in 2016, where a critic mostly concurred with the Moscow review.

 Eimuntas Nekrošius' staging of Albert Camus' Caligula, translated by Russian writer Oleg Postnov and Gorny, with Mironov in the title role won the Golden Mask in 2012.
 The TV Channel Moskva 24 reported strong interest in the four-hour play.
 The theatre televised its production of Caligula in 2014.

 In 2018, a production of Anton Chekhov's Ivanov played at the New York City Center, directed by Timofey Kulyabin and starring actors Evgeny Mironov, Chulpan Khamatova, Elizaveta Boyarskaya, and Victor Verzhbitskiy.

 In 2020/2021, the theatre staged a production called Gorbachev, with Yevgeniy Mironov and Chulpan Khamatova on stage, in a second collaboration with Alvis Hermanis.
 The play focuses on the relationship of Mikhail Gorbachev and his wife Raisa Gorbacheva.